juatteng/portfolio/Capstone - Australia Shark Attack Incidents/README.md

 3. Most shark attack incidents are unprovoked (66%).
 4. Activities on water surface like swimming/surfing have significantly more incidents (>70%) than at depth like scuba diving (<10%).

-For more info, check out the Tableau visualization for this project [here](https://public.tableau.com/views/AustraliaSharkAttackIncidents1900-2024/ByMonth?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).
+For more info, check out the interactive Tableau visualization for this project [here](https://public.tableau.com/views/AustraliaSharkAttackIncidents1900-2024/ByMonth?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

 ## Predictive Model
 The dataset was put through 3 different predictive models to determine which one has the best scores - Logistic Regression (LR), Random Forest Classifier (RF) and XGBoost.